arac-codespace/strat-map/README.md

 # Changelog

 stratMap v0.3 TBD
-TODO
 + Create a collection/grouping model so user can associate multiple columns
 + Create a collection index/show page where user will be able to access info about the multiple columns associated.
 + Create a map view for collections only?
++ Add ajax capabilities to collections
+TODO
 + Research Google Maps api marker filtering for Map View and Collection Map View.
 + Add map location center preference/presets to collection and normal map view(?)
-+ Add ajax capabilities to collections
 + Add legend to collection?
 + Need to spend some time on media response.
 Check how site works on bigger/desktop screens...
++ Add pagination to indexes?

 stratMap v0.2 August 17, 2017